karishma-battina/karishma-battina/README.md

 - 👋 Hi, I’m Karishma Battina
 - 👀 I’m interested in playing Badminton, cooking and writing.
-- 🌱 I’m currently working at Dell Technologies
-- 💞️ I’m looking to collaborate on Devops
+- - 💞️ I’m looking to collaborate on Devops
 - 📫 How to reach me ...

 <!---